Fees and Insurance Policy

 ****NOTE****: Missed appointments

 Once an appointment has been made, this time has been reserved exclusively for you with appropriate staff to serve your dental needs.
 Canceling without adequate notice makes it difficult for us to meet the needs of other patients.
-Missed appointments or cancellations with less than 2 business days notice prior to your appointment will incur a $150 charge for missed procedures ($150 per procedure if multiple procedures are planned) and a $50 charge for missed consultations.
+Missed appointments or cancellations with less than 24 hours notice prior to your appointment will incur a $150 charge for missed procedures ($150 per procedure if multiple procedures are planned) and a $50 charge for missed consultations.
 The charge is necessary to defer the overhead costs involved with missed appointments, and to keep missed appointments to a minimum.
 This in turn keeps our normal fees reasonable, and allows us to use our time to help others in pain.

 ****NOTE****: Incomplete root canal fees: